Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey

-We have provided a comprehensive review on the perceptive mobile network (PMN), which integrates radio sensing into current communication-only mobile network, using the joint communication and radio/radar sensing (JCAS) techniques.
-Referring to 5G NR standard, we have illustrated that uplink and downlink sensing can be realized with different degrees of modifications and enhancement to current mobile network infrastructure.
-We have provided a detailed review for major research challenges, potential solutions and diverse research opportunities within the context of PMN.
+We have provided a comprehensive review on PMN, which integrates radio sensing into the current communication-only mobile network, using the JCAS techniques.
+Referring to the 5G NR standard, we have illustrated that uplink and downlink sensing can be realized with different degrees of modifications and enhancement to the current mobile network infrastructure.
+We have provided a detailed review of major research challenges, potential solutions and diverse research opportunities within the context of PMN.